awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kcl.md

 #### PeriodicShardSyncManager<a name="periodic-task"></a>

-The `PeriodicShardSyncManager` is responsible for examining the data streams that are being processed by the KCL consumer application, identifying data streams with partial leases and handing them off for synchronization\.\.
+The `PeriodicShardSyncManager` is responsible for examining the data streams that are being processed by the KCL consumer application, identifying data streams with partial leases and handing them off for synchronization\.

+The following metrics are available when KCL is configured to process a single data stream \(then the value of NumStreamsToSync and NumStreamsWithPartialLeases is set to 1\) and also when KCL is configured to process multiple data streams\.

 | Metric | Description |